AguHDS/Backups/README.md

 This app will let you store files, getting level for more space and organizing your profile to make them private or public.
 You'll need to be validated as a user to access.

-## some of the features that this app will have:
+### Features that are already implemented:

-* Strong securiy flow for accounts, using token rotation.
-More info in AuthFlow-info.md
+* Securiy flow for accounts using token rotation
-* Storage for authenticated users
+* Profiles where users can upload images to their sections
+* Optimized images with Cloudinary SDK
-* Switch to make your uploads public/private
+* Make your sections public/private
+* Admin Dashboard to manage users and their profile

+### Features that are in progress:
 * Level system that will grant benefits
-* Daily quests to gain more exp on your account
+* Daily quests to gain more exp and level up

 many features aren't avialable yet since i'm working on them